lemlac/pylem/docs/reference.md

         return f"Account owner: {self.owner}, Balance: {self.balance}"
 ```

-__`__init__(mut self)`:__ When a type has one or more `__init__` methods defined, you can use that to create a type instead of the standard instantiation method.
+__Constructors:__ When a type has one or more `__init__(mut self)` methods defined, you can use that to create the type instead of the standard instantiation method.
 This can be overloaded to create multiple ways to initiate a type.
 The first argument `mut self` is an unset reference to the new object.
 If it's a struct, then all members need to be set.
 If it's an enum or union, then it must be set to one of its variants.

 ```py
 class BankAccount: